privacyint/website-guides/guide-steps/chrome-settings.md

 # Body #

+> **Warning:** Google Chrome employs a mechanism to automatically link your browser to your Google account when you sign
+> in on any Google service (e.g. Gmail).
+This inevitably links your browser activity to your Google account.
+Consider
+> using a Chrome-based alternative (e.g. Brave, Opera) to avoid this, or alternatively disable this in the settings (we
+> illustrate how to so in this guide).

 ### Changing settings in Chrome menu ###
 To access the settings, click on the three-dot menu on the upper right and then press **Settings** (Fig. 1), or type
 <chrome://settings/> in the URL bar and press Enter.